delaneyjohnston/falff_cifti/README.md

 # falff_cifti
-This includes code to calculates fALFF.
+This includes code to calculate fALFF from both cifti and nifti files.